Sean-w94/atmos/article/article.md

 The [fastclick][] module removes the 300ms delay before a touch is registered on mobile devices.
 Without this, mobile interaction seems lethargic.

-Finally our purpose written [app/logic/support.js][] library is used to customize the display by adding a `blackberry` class to the `html` element if the device is a blackberry.
-The `support` library is used elsewhere to detect SVG support, and load PNG faces instead of SVG faces (again this primarily for blackberry).
+Finally our purpose written [app/logic/support.js][] library is used to customize the display by adding a `blackberry` class to the `html` element if the device is a BlackBerry.
+The `support` library is used elsewhere to detect SVG support, and load PNG faces instead of SVG faces (again this primarily for BlackBerry).

 ## Deployment